avabellaw/my-recipe/readme.md

 ![pylint output](docs/validation/python/final-results.webp)

 The import in the init file is unable to be added to the top.
-This is due to routes using variables configured in the __init__ module.
+This is due to routes using the variables configured in the __init__ module.

 There's also a line in the helpers module that is 2 characters over the line length limit.
-This is due to a link attributing my knowledge of wtforms' SelectMultipleField to a Stackoverflow post.
+This is due to a link attributing where I learned more information on WTForms' SelectMultipleField.

 ### Testing User Stories From The User Experience Section